-- Prepare for formal teaching sessions by reading the outlines, including the aims and objectives, and by referring to the recommended background reading given at the foot of most of the outlines. - Attend all formal learning sessions and arriving promptly on time. - Supplement the core knowledge by reference to any further reading. - Be responsible for your own learning. - Behave courteously to your colleagues and the lecturers during the learning sessions. - Ensure that all mobile phones are switched off during lectures.
+- Prepare for formal teaching sessions by reading the outlines, including the aims and objectives, and by referring to the recommended background reading given at the end of most of the outlines. - Attend all formal learning sessions and arriving promptly on time. - Be responsible for your own learning. - Behave courteously to your colleagues and the lecturers during the learning sessions. - Ensure that all mobile phones are switched off during lectures.
 Allowing these devices to ring during lectures is disruptive for your colleagues and is discourteous to the lecturer. - Monitor your own progress by attending and participating in the formative assessment sessions. - Seek help if you are worried about your progress. - Tell us openly and honestly your feedback about the progress of the year.